KingYiuWoo/final_project/README.md

-# S17 Final Project - Object Avoidance using SLAM with Multiple Robots
+# Object Avoidance using SLAM with Multiple Robots
 Package to be installed:
 sudo apt-get install ros-noetic-multirobot-map-merge